 To quickly validate your export settings,

-In your 3D modeling application, create a simple 1x1x1m cube and import it into Unity.
+In your 3D modelling application, create a simple 1x1x1m cube and import it into Unity.

 In Unity, create a default Cube (GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info